 If you have questions about Delta-9 and controlled substances, contact the Iowa Board of Pharmacy online or at 515.281.5944.

 The following consumable hemp products are not allowed to be sold:

-- Those containing a total THC (all isomers of THC) greater than 0.3% (dry weight);
+- Those containing a total THC (inclusive of any isomers, derivatives, and analogs, whether naturally occurring or synthesized) greater than 0.3% (dry weight);

 - Animal or pet products;